SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Proposal

 \subsection{LLM-RL Guided Test Case Generation}

 As the starting point of the \methodname{} pipeline, this stage initializes the foundational test assets that capture exploratory behaviors and environment interactions.
 These assets serve as the raw material for deriving executable test cases.
-To enable efficient and scalable generation, the stage integrates LLMs, RL, and graph-based modeling: LLMs provide reliable action priors to guide RL exploration, while RL expands and diversifies the behavioral space under semantic constraints.
-The resulting state–action transition graph abstracts trajectories into a unified, semantically annotated structure, supporting the compositional generation of diverse and meaningful test cases.
+To enable efficient and scalable generation, the stage integrates LLMs, RL, and graph-based modeling: LLMs provide task-oriented action priors, RL expands and diversifies the behavioral space, and the resulting transitions are aggregated into a unified state--action transition graph.